 Using a candidate relationship management (CRM) system gives your team the tools they need to build, organize, and engage a talent pipeline of your own.
 That means money saved for you.

 How much cheaper is building a talent pipeline?
 Let’s look at AmTrust Financial, a multinational property and casualty insurer.
 Since moving to iCIMS, AmTrust has grown its talent pipeline by 700%, resulting in a 50% decrease in time to fill.
 That’s huge in financial terms.
 AmTrust’s sourcing has improved so much that they now save $13,000,000 per year in agency and other recruiting costs.

-Employee referral programmes are one of your best sources of candidates.
+Employee referral programs are one of your best sources of candidates.
 It takes about ten days less to hire a referred candidate than sourcing from scratch.
 This translates directly to savings: it costs about 40% less to hire a referred candidate thanks to reduced ad spend and agency fees.
 Referred hires are typically more engaged and stick around longer, with 47% staying three years or more.

 Everyone is a recruiter.
 It’s just easy to forget that as we go about our busy schedules.
-That’s why many employee referral programmes fall by the wayside.
+That’s why many employee referral programs fall by the wayside.
 Providing incentives is a great way to foster a company-wide recruiting mindset – and introduce a healthy sense of competition.
 Incentives don’t necessarily have to be financial; non-cash rewards like extra holidays or days off go a long way.

 Check out The definitive guide to recruitment marketing ROI and see how you can attract more of the right candidates at all stages of the hiring process.